Why Wahiba Sands Is the Best Desert Experience for First-Timers

 Fear of boredom?
 Between dune bashing, camel trekking, sandboarding, Wadi Bani Khalid's turquoise pools, Bedouin village visits, and the single best stargazing on the planet — there's more to do than you'll fit in three days.

 Fear of safety?
-Oman is consistently rated one of the safest countries in the Middle East.
-The people are genuinely welcoming.
-I left my camera bag on the 4x4's back seat unattended three times and nothing was ever touched.
+Oman is consistently rated one of the safest countries in the Middle East, and the welcome here is genuine.
+Leave a camera bag on the 4x4's back seat and it stays exactly where you left it.

 The cold.
-Nobody warned me about the cold.
-Daytime in December was a comfortable 25C.
-At night it dropped to 10C.
-On top of a dune with wind, it felt like 5C.
-I was in a t-shirt and shorts.
-Don't be me — bring a proper jacket for the evenings.
+Nobody warns you about the cold.
+Daytime in December is a comfortable 25C.
+At night it drops to 10C.
+On top of a dune with wind, it feels closer to 5C.
+If you arrive in a t-shirt and shorts, you'll regret it — pack a proper jacket for the evenings.

 The food.
-I expected basic camp food.
-Instead I got shuwa (slow-cooked lamb buried in sand for 48 hours), fresh flatbread baked on a clay oven, dates that tasted nothing like the ones in my supermarket back home, and Arabic coffee spiced with cardamom that I still think about.
+Expect basic camp fare and you'll be wrong.
+Think shuwa (slow-cooked lamb buried in sand for 48 hours), fresh flatbread baked on a clay oven, dates that taste nothing like the ones back home, and Arabic coffee spiced with cardamom you'll keep thinking about.

 The silence.
 When the camp generator switches off at 10PM and the wind dies down, the silence is total.
 Not city-quiet.
 Not countryside-quiet.
 Silent.
 Your ears ring because there is genuinely nothing to hear.
 Then you look up and see more stars than you knew existed.